craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/The Nations of Alaturmen.md

 ## Characters from Prosper
 As you develop a character from the Kingdom of Prosper, consider the following properties:

 **Family Heritage.** In the kingdom, everyone comes from somewhere.
-Many families are not noble, and work the farms and crafting halls, but those who are landed in this society have an "a" sound before their family name; the [[Noble House a'Nyrk]]'s patriarch is the handsome goblin [[Blagur a'Nyrk]]', for example.
+Many families are not noble, and work the farms and crafting halls, but those who are landed in this society have an "a" sound before their family name; the [[Noble House a'Nyrk]]'s patriarch is the handsome goblin [[Blagur a'Nyrk]], for example.

 **Farm or Forest?.**  Did you grow up in the many farms of the southeast or in the "frontier" forests at the edge of the Kingdom's influence?
-Are you more comfortable in cities
+Are you more comfortable in cities or open air?

 **a.** a

 ## Cities and Sites